buttergrillcorn/growing-wiki/.site/content/main-entrance.md

 I also find it super helpful to "grow" and "cultivate" my thoughts and ideas when trying to share it with a friend.
 It's very reminiscent of the rubber duck method.
 But instead of talking to a rubber duck, I choose to scream into the void of internet, to you.

-As for why doing it this way, instead of x ... find out [here](/why-growing-wiki/#content).
+As for why doing it this way, instead of x ... and more, find out [here](/why-growing-wiki/#content).

 ## How {#how}